 Build a stronger candidate pool.

 No matter how difficult sourcing is, hiring managers expect a well-qualified talent pool.
 Recruiters can deliver better candidates using pre-employment assessments.
-Berke’s predictive hiring profiles help recruiters rate candidates based on job fit scores and personality traits that are key to success so that hiring managers don’t invest time in poor fit candidates.
+HighMatch’s predictive hiring profiles help recruiters rate candidates based on job fit scores and personality traits that are key to success so that hiring managers don’t invest time in poor fit candidates.

 Standardize the interview process.

 Often times hiring managers don’t receive interview training.
 The result is inconsistent interview ratings, and possibly a poor interviewee experience.
 Recruiters can give hiring managers the tools they need to succeed.
 Anyone can conduct a good behavioral based interview with proper preparation.
-Berke Interview Guides make it easy to arm hiring managers with personalized and standard questions that foster candid conversations with candidates.
+HighMatch Interview Guides make it easy to arm hiring managers with personalized and standard questions that foster candid conversations with candidates.
 Hiring managers appreciate having a guide to help them navigate tricky conversations, and assess risk factors.